-The imposed sanctions/remedies will be implemented by the appropriate administrator.
-The Title IX/504 Coordinator will implement student related sanctions/remedies for sexual misconduct.
-The Vice President for Student Affairs and Dean of Students will implement sanctions/remedies determined by this process for other bias-related policy violations.
 The appropriate hiring manager will implement the recommended sanctions/remedies determined by this process for staff.
 When the responding party is a faculty member, the sanctions/remedies will be instituted through the responding party's department head and/or Provost and Vice President of Academic Affairs.
 Sanctions that include revoking tenure or termination of a tenured faculty member will be addressed through the Faculty Handbook under Terms and Conditions of Faculty Employment, Separation.